Sodington Hall

 family until 1958, when it was sold to Richard Jensen, the manufacturer of the Jensen Interceptor motor car at West Bromwich.

 The original moat surrounds the house today, crossed by listed Late Georgian bridges.
 The site within the moat is a Scheduled Ancient Monument.

 The manor of Sodington came to the Blount family (later Blount baronets) in the 14th century when Walter Blount married the heiress Johanna de Sodington.
 The manor house occupied a moated site and was said to have four drawbridges.
 The Blounts were Roman Catholics and strongly supported the Crown during the Civil War and their house was badly damaged by Parliamentary forces.
 Sir Walter Blount Bt was imprisoned by Parliament in 1645.
 His estate was sequestered and was only recovered by his family after the English Restoration.

 The Blounts then lived at nearby Mawley, Shropshire where Sir Edward Blount, a wealthy coal owner and iron master, built a substantial mansion, Mawley Hall, in about 1730.
 The Sodington manor house was demolished in about 1807 and was replaced on the same site by the present brick built plain Georgian style, three storeyed, three bayed house.
 The house has undergone various changes over the years with two wings to the rear, one having been removed in the early 20th century and subsequently rebuilt.
-The Hall is undergoing a slow and detailed restoration after having been empty for many years using a firm reputed nationally for their expertise in the renovation, repair and conservation of old and historic buildings.
-The house sits high up on an old fortified site and the house and grounds are known to have a very high levels of security for protection and privacy.
+The Hall is undergoing a slow and detailed restoration after having been empty for many years.
+The house sits high up on an old fortified site.

 Sodington Hall attracted media attention when the American actor Tom Cruise expressed interest in buying it.